8ta4/quest/README.md

 Press `⌘ + k` for the previous hidden question.
 This is inspired by the Vim command for moving the cursor up.

-> How do I select the question whose segment is the topmost within the main window's viewport?
+> How do I select the question whose segment is the topmost within the reading window's viewport?
 (Planned)

 Hit the `s` key.
 I like to think of "s" for "select."

-> How do I select the question whose segment is the lowermost within the main window's viewport?
+> How do I select the question whose segment is the lowermost within the reading window's viewport?
 (Planned)

 Press `Shift + s`.
 Again, "s" for "select."